 Why Build a Collection of Affordable Champagne

-A great Champagne collection isn’t necessarily one that’s worth thousands of dollars.
-All of the bottles in this guide are delicious in their own right and beautifully represent the elegance and refinement of the greatest producers in the Champagne region.
-With so many fine examples of affordable Champagne on the market, there’s no excuse to drink anything but the finest.
+A great Champagne collection isn’t necessarily one solely made up of thousand-dollar bottles.
+All of the bottles in this guide beautifully represent the elegance and refinement of the greatest producers in the Champagne region.
+Many also have the potential to become highly sought-after as they age, increasing in value well into the future.
+With so many exceptional examples of affordable Champagne on the market, there’s no excuse to buy anything but the finest.

 Whether you are starting your high-end wine collection or adding to an established portfolio, Vinfolio is your partner in buying, selling, and professional storage.
 Contact us today to get access to the world’s finest wine.